 Cost of transport in San Jose

 Although San Jose has an extensive public transport system that will get new arrivals anywhere they need to go in the city, fares are relatively expensive.
-Owning a car is also expensive in San Jose if taking into account all the costs involved, such as fuel, insurance and maintenance.
-Parking is also costly in the city, and in some cases, it may actually be cheaper to use Uber instead of driving and paying for parking for an entire day.
+Owning a car is also expensive in San Jose if all the costs involved, such as fuel, insurance and maintenance, are taken into account.

 Cost of entertainment and eating out in San Jose